 PROXY INSTRUCTIONS 1

 MANNER IN WHICH PROXIES WILL BE VOTED 3

-VOTING BY BENEFICIAL SHAREHOLDERS 3
+VOTING BY BENEFICIAL SHAREHOLDERS 4

 VOTING SECURITIES AND PRINCIPAL HOLDERS THEREOF 5

 PARTICULARS OF MATTERS TO BE ACTED UPON 5

 1. Financial Statements 5

 2. Election of Directors 5

-3. Appointment of Auditors 13
+3. Appointment of Auditors 14

-4. Approval of Unallocated Awards Under the Employee Profit Sharing Plan for Non-U.S. Employees 13

-5. Approval of Unallocated Awards Under the Equity Incentive Plan for U.S. Service Providers 14

 CORPORATE GOVERNANCE 14

 BOARD MEETING AND COMPENSATION 21

 EXECUTIVE COMPENSATION 26

 SECURITIES AUTHORIZED FOR ISSUANCE UNDER EQUITY COMPENSATION PLANS 41

 INDEBTEDNESS OF DIRECTORS AND EXECUTIVE OFFICERS 48

 INTEREST OF INFORMED PERSONS IN MATERIAL TRANSACTIONS 48

 ADDITIONAL INFORMATION 50

+2023 VOTING RESULTS 50

-BOARD APPROVAL 50
+BOARD APPROVAL 51

 SCHEDULE "A" - MANDATE OF THE BOARD OF DIRECTORS A-1